Phyard/Phyard-Builder/readme.txt

 -----------

 Prerequisited SDKS:
-1. Java SDK or JRE
+1. JRE (or JDK)
-2. Ant
+2. Apache Ant
-3. Flex SDK 3.5.0 (doesn't test on newer versions)
+3. Flex SDK 3.5.0 or 3.6a (not tested on newer versions) For 3.5.0, the JRE must be x86 version.
+   For 3.6a, both JRE x86 or x64 versions are ok.

 -----------